cunnie/writings/i_am_become_forever.md

 "We were talking about antennae and wavelengths.
 Now don't get me wrong, the human brain can detect wavelengths of many sorts.
 Let's take hearing for
 example: we can hear wavelengths from about 20Hz to about 21kHz if you're a kid.
-At my age, my hearing only goes up to 12kHz, so I can't hear high-pitched whines above a certain frequency.
+At my age, my hearing only goes up to 12kHz, so I can't hear high-pitched whines.
 Note that we can 'sense' frequencies lower than 20Hz — we can feel the rumble — but we don't 'hear' them.
 But sound waves, even though they have a frequency and a wavelength, aren't electromagnetic — instead, they fall under the more classic definition: a wave caused by displacement of mass, which happens to be air in the case of soundwaves."

 "But our senses aren't limited to sound — we can can also see, and light is a good example of electromagnetic radiation.
 Light has a really short wavelength —